Receive this blog in your e-mail.

 James A. Graham, third son of David, married Sabina S., only daughter of Ezekial Flint, and now lives in Hinton.
 Their living children are Hunter, the oldest, who is now a clerk in the Interior Department of the Government, at Washington; those at home are Roscoe, engaged in plumbing business; Cora; Herbert; Mattie; Seymour and Anna.
 James A. is engaged in the [84] flouring mill business and also has mercantile and other commercial interests.
 He has served his county as Justice of the Peace and is now a member of the County Court of Summers County.

-Luther P. Graham, fourth son of David, also lives in Hinton and married Madora M. Miller for his first wife, his second wife being Jannie Hamer, daughter of the late A. W. Hamer, of Hinton.
+Luther P. Graham, fourth son of David, also lives in Hinton and married Madora M. Miller for his first wife, his second wife being Jennie Hamer, daughter of the late A. W. Hamer, of Hinton.
 The names of his living children are as follows: Cecil, the oldest; Emmons; Carrie and Ernest; the last three named being of his second wife.
 He is engaged in mercantile and other commercial business of Hinton.

 Sydney Ann, only daughter of David Graham, married, first George G. Staton, and after his death, married for her second husband M. L. Duncan.
 She now lives in Central City, West Virginia, and has several children, whose names are as follows: Georgia G., by the first husband, and Porter, Freddie and Homer, by the second husband.
 Her husband is engaged in operating a box factory at Central City.